Why Does My Back Hurt While Meditating? Addressing Lower Back Pain During Meditation

 Sitting well during meditation is all about finding the right posture.

-“A lot of my patients see me for low back pain caused by long periods of sitting; including working at their desks, sitting on the couch or doing meditation,” says Physiotherapist Caitlin Reid.
-“They’re understandably frustrated because they can’t sit comfortably, so as part of their treatment we work on avoiding that painful posture: It’s about sitting with their spine in a better position to help prevent pain.”
+Physiotherapist Caitlin Reid shares her experience, “A lot of my patients see me for low back pain caused by long periods of sitting, including working at their desks, sitting on the couch, or doing meditation.
+[They are] understandably frustrated because they can’t sit comfortably, so as part of their treatment, we work on avoiding that painful posture.
+It’s about sitting with their spine in a better position to help prevent pain.”

-If you’re finding your lower back gets sore after meditating for ten minutes, that’s okay.
-Your strength will build slowly.
-Strength takes time and it’s not the short term answer.
-Posture is key.
-If you’re unable to maintain that posture, you may get sore.
-It’s okay to get up and change position after ten minutes, then continue meditating.
+If you’re finding your lower back gets sore after meditating for 10 minutes, that’s okay.
+Your strength will build slowly over time.
+In the meantime, posture is key.
+If you start to feel discomfort in your body while meditating, it’s okay to get up and change position after 10 minutes, then continue meditating.

-However, as we mentioned above, pushing through discomfort can be a goal of meditation as long as it’s not acute pain.
-Plus, you’ll build more strength if you try to push through each time.
+Pushing through discomfort can be a goal of meditation as long as it’s not serious pain.
+Trying to push through each time will help you build more strength.
 Just like going for a run, you won’t get fitter if you don’t try to run a bit further or faster every few weeks.

 1. Sitting Through Discomfort Mel A. James 11:25